 Treating middle ear infections

 You may be prescribed antibiotics.
 Some antibiotics may be taken orally.
 Others can be applied directly to the site of the infection with ear drops.
-Medications for pain, such as over-the-counter pain relievers and anti-inflammatory drugs may also be used to manage your symptoms.
+Medications for pain, such as over-the-counter pain relievers and anti-inflammatory medications may also be used to manage your symptoms.

 Another helpful technique is called autoinsufflation.
 It’s meant to help clear your eustachian tubes.
-You do this by squeezing your nose, closing your mouth, and very gently exhaling.
+You do this by squeezing your nose, closing your mouth, and gently exhaling.
 This can send air through the eustachian tubes to help drain them.